-- We have reworked our SAI Viva Experience activities to offer social distancing-compatible events that are in open spaces and outdoors.
+- We have reworked our SAI Viva Experience activities to offer more social distancing-compatible events that are in open spaces and outdoors.
 For indoor activities, we are implementing pre-screening steps and requiring mask wearing.
 We are replacing the overnight excursion (where applicable) with additional culturally-relevant day trips.

 - We are requiring all students to arrive in-country with a smartphone that has a data plan that functions in the host country.
 Video chat capability is important for the duration of the SAI program, as it allows SAI staff to see students when and if they are unable to see them face-to-face.

 - Students who have COVID-19 symptoms will be directed to contact SAI, who will help them follow host country guidance for testing and follow-up care, if needed.

 - Students are asked to sign an updated SAI Code of Conduct.
 As part of the Code of Conduct, we expect all students to comply with any host country mandates and any imposed restrictions regarding health and safety.

 - We will continue to monitor health advisories (USDOS, CDC, WHO, and host country) throughout the term.
 Should there be a resurgence of COVID-19 in the host country that compels us to suspend our on-site programs and send students home, we have put in place plans to ensure continuity of coursework through online learning.
 SAI is in regular contact with students’ home institutions regarding academic continuity and policy alignment.